"It was like the scratching of a pen,//The silence of the night writing in its diary." -- Charles Simic, from "Factory"

 in an echoing house dressed and lit for Scenes

-, the ever changing lines rewritten
+of Childhood, the ever changing lines rewritten

 every night.
 Improvisation: American family breakfast – action!